suntorytime/phase-2-part-B/part-3/README.md

 **User**
 - A user must have a username.
 - A user must have a unique username.

-### Release 4: User Authentication
-We'll begin building the interface for our application by creating views around user sign up, sign in, and sign out.

-**Sign up**
-- Users can create a new account for our site.
-  - If sign up is successful, the user is taken to their profile page.
-  - If sign up fails, the user is taken back to the sign up page and given information about what went wrong.

-**Sign in**
-- Users with accounts can sign into their accounts.
-  - If sign in is successful, the user is taken to their profile page.
-  - If sign in fails, the user is taken back to the sign in page and given information about what went wrong.

-**Sign out**
-- After signing in, users can sign out.

 ### Release 5: CRUD Auctions and Items
 Now we'll add some CRUD functionality around auctions and their items.
 Users create auctions to sell items.
 There's no reason to create an item without an auction.
 But, remember the validation that an auction's item must exist.